didinj/ionic-angular-secure-route-guard-example/README.md

-# Ionic 4 and Angular 7 Tutorial: Securing Pages using Route Guard
+# Secure Ionic 8 and Angular 20 Apps with Route Guards

-This source codes is part of [Ionic 4 and Angular 7 Tutorial: Securing Pages using Route Guard](https://www.djamware.com/post/5d0b65b5ab3ebe1bf3934c96/ionic-4-and-angular-7-tutorial-securing-pages-using-route-guard) tutorial.
+Read the full tutorial [here]().